-They have since expired, when these formerly lifetime certifications cycle ended in 2010.
-So far, I never renewed them by taking the certification tests again.
+My certifications are still valid since they were earned before 2010.
 I did a little side gig of personal computer for a while, and I also did some volunteering.

 I did volunteer for a local hospital print shop from 1987 through 1995 though.
 Around 2006, I talked with my family about going back to college, which started at Pulaski Technical College August of that year.